SimpleLuke/InductionApp-Swift/README.md

 ## About The Project

 Induction iOS app is a self-motivated SwiftUI project for Hargreaves Lansdown interview.

 The iOS app is built with SwiftUI with Swift and served as mobile client for the backend data.
 (Check the REST API [Here](https://github.com/SimpleLuke/induction-api/edit/main/README.md))

 The features include user registration, user login, completing and undo an induction chapter about Hargreaves Lansdown.

+You can watch the [Demo Video](https://drive.google.com/file/d/1s89y0Fxo_lm4oH-bNl4qho52NUcOaSim/view?usp=share_link) here.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>